 Western Australia parliament's mail server was accessed after a Microsoft Exchange Server Vulnerability was compromised.
 This incident was part of a global cyberattack frenzy targeting the zero-day exploit before Microsoft responded with a patch release.

 WA's Executive Manager of Parliamentary Services Rob Hunter said that a forensic audit found no evidence of a data breach.
 A soon as security teams became aware of the malicious intrusion, they immediately disconnected the targeted email server.

 But it's uncertain whether this consolation is true.
 The lack of transparency into the event is concerning.

 The Australian Cyber Security Centre (ACSC) declined to comment about the WA parliament attack but said that many Australian organisations were exposed to potential compromise while their servers remained unpatched.

 If the nation-state criminals were as sophisticated as the Prime Minister described them, may have had enough time to clandestinely exfiltrated some sensitive, even during such a brief visit.

 UpGuard helps Australian businesses prevent data breaches by discovering vulnerabilities and data leaks exposing sensitive resources.
 This detection and remediation capability extends to the entire third-party vendor network.

-Test the threat resilience of your website, click here for your free security score now!
+Get a preliminary assessment of your data breach risk, click here for your free security score now!